nickp60/EzClermont/docs/analysis/training/README.md

 https://www.ncbi.nlm.nih.gov/bioproject/PRJNA231221/

 Move them all into a folder called `combined`, because naming is important.
-Thats about 500 strains or so.
+Thats about 544 strains.
 Now, to use the `extractRegions.py` script that I wrote, its easier if they are all in a single file.
 Yes, its clunky, but it works.